Delfin Hotel Porec

 Area: 2.820 Km2 (Dragonja, Cape Kamenjak, Ucka)

 Coast length: 445,1 km (well-indented coast is twice as long as the road one) The western coast of Istria is 242,5 km long, with islands 327,5 km (178,1 M).
-The eastern coast of Istria is 202,6 km long, with the pertaining islets 212,4 km (114,5 M)
+The eastern coast of Istria is 202,6 km long, with the pertaining islets 212,4 km (114,5 M) The westernmost point is Savudrija, while the southernmost point is near Premantura (Kamenjak).

 Population: 200.000